shreyansh26/Personal-Website/content/authors/admin/_index.md

 - Visitors
 ---

 I am working as an **AI Engineer at Mastercard**.
-My team is based in Gurugram, India and is a relatively new team working on leveraging AI to get certain insights and automating stuff to make the transactions world a smarter and secure place.
+My team is based in Gurugram, India and we primarily work on leveraging AI to make the transactions world a smarter and secure place.
+My work largely involves **applied research**, meaning I am involved both in incorporating AI and Machine Learning in product development <u>(leading to product launches/patents)</u> as well as pure research work <u>(publishing papers at AI conferences)</u>.

 I did my **B.Tech in Computer Science and Engineering from IIT (BHU) Varanasi**.
 My B.Tech advisor was [**Prof. K.K.
 Shukla**](https://iitbhu.ac.in/dept/cse/people/kkshuklacse).
 I worked on privacy-preserving Machine Learning and its application in the medical industry.
 Previously I had also worked with him on Adversarial Machine Learning and Malware classification problems.
 In summer 2019, I was an intern at [**Samsung Research Institute - Bangalore**](https://research.samsung.com/sri-b), working on mobility in 5G networks.
 I also worked as a research intern at the [**C3i Institute, Indian Institute of Technology Kanpur**](https://security.cse.iitk.ac.in/) on Malware Detection for Linux, in winter 2018.
 In summer 2018, I was a Data Science intern at [**Innoplexus, Pune (India)**](https://www.innoplexus.com/), working with the Computer Vision team.
 I have also worked with [**Dr. Anil Kumar Singh**](https://www.iitbhu.ac.in/dept/cse/people/aksinghcse), on sentiment analysis on product reviews and natural language generation.